Lough Melvin: Gillaroo trout

-Sonaghan trout
+Sonaghen trout

-The sonaghan trout (Salmo nigripinnis) is another species of salmonid unique to Lough Melvin.
+The sonaghen trout (Salmo nigripinnis) is another species of salmonid unique to Lough Melvin.
 It can have a light brown or silvery hue with large, distinctive black spots.
 Its fins are dark brown or black with elongated pectorals.
-Sonaghan are found in areas of open, deep water, where they feed on mid-water planktonic organisms such as water fleas (Cladocera), midge (chironomid) pupae and phantom (Chaoborus) larvae.
-Sonaghan will be most readily located close to the surface over deep water.
+Sonaghen are found in areas of open, deep water, where they feed on mid-water planktonic organisms such as water fleas (Cladocera), midge (chironomid) pupae and phantom (Chaoborus) larvae.
+Sonaghen will be most readily located close to the surface over deep water.
 Fly-fishing with a team of wet flies fished in classic lough style (i.e. short, snappy casts from a boat drifting beam-on to the breeze) gives best chance of success.
-Sonaghan give a powerful and energetic fight out of all proportion to their size.
+Sonaghen give a powerful and energetic fight out of all proportion to their size.

 Ferox trout

 The classic work carried out by Andrew Ferguson of Queens University on the genetics of the trout of Lough Melvin identified the ferox as a separate subspecies.
 The fish home to a specific spawning area and are reproductively isolated.
 They are also one of the oldest trout races to colonise Ireland, perhaps as old as 50,000 years.
 Ferox cannibalise brown trout (which returned to many of the same lakes when geological processes and climatic conditions allowed) and also prey on other fish species.
 The best method of capture is trolling, particularly with a Rapala type lure.